pygobject/pycairo/docs/reference/surfaces.rst

       rendering on them, print surfaces to disable hinting of metrics and so forth.
 The result can then be used with :class:`ScaledFont`.

+   .. method:: supports_mime_type(mime_type)

+      :param str mime_type: the mime type (:ref:`constants_MIME_TYPE`)
+      :returns: :obj:`True` if surface supports mime_type, :obj:`False`
+        otherwise
+      :rtype: bool

+      Return whether surface supports ``mime_type``.

+      .. versionadded:: 1.12.0

+   .. method:: set_mime_data(mime_type, data)

+      :param mime_type: the MIME type of the image data (:ref:`constants_MIME_TYPE`)
+      :type mime_type: str
+      :param data: the image data to attach to the surface
+      :type data: bytes

+      Attach an image in the format ``mime_type`` to *Surface*.
+      To remove the data from a surface, call this function with same mime type and :obj:`None` for data.

+      The attached image (or filename) data can later be used by backends which support it
+      (currently: PDF, PS, SVG and Win32 Printing surfaces) to emit this data instead of making a snapshot of the surface.
+      This approach tends to be faster and requires less memory and disk space.

+      The recognized MIME types are listed under :ref:`constants_MIME_TYPE`.

+      See corresponding backend surface docs for details about which MIME types it can handle.
+      Caution: the associated MIME data will be discarded if you draw on the surface afterwards.
+      Use this function with care.

+      .. versionadded:: 1.12.0

+   .. method:: get_mime_data(mime_type)

+      :param mime_type: the MIME type of the image data (:ref:`constants_MIME_TYPE`)
+      :type mime_type: str
+      :returns: :class:`bytes` or :obj:`None`

+      Return mime data previously attached to surface with :meth:`set_mime_data` using the specified mime type.
+      If no data has been attached with the given mime type, :obj:`None` is returned.

+      .. versionadded:: 1.12.0

    .. method:: mark_dirty()

       Tells cairo that drawing has been done to *Surface* using means other